Skip to main content

 Biographical Note

 Frances Mazo Butwin (1911-1996) was born Frania Mazo in Warsaw, Poland.
-Frances parents Shmuel-Gershon (George) Mazo and Sonia Portugal Mazo, brother Earl, and sister Norma immigrated to Charleston, South Carolina, in December 1922.
+She and her family--her parents Shmuel-Gershon (George) Mazo and Sonia Portugal Mazo, brother Earl, and sister Norma--immigrated to Charleston, South Carolina, in December 1922.
 They worked in and lived above a delicatessen at 171 King Street.
 She graduated from the College of Charleston, where she edited the literary magazine from 1931-1933.

 They had three children, Miriam (1936-2022), David (b.
 1939), and Joseph (b.
 1943).
 Julius died of a heart attack in 1945.

 In 1944, the pair began to translate the fiction of Yiddish master Sholom Aleichem whose work was barely known to English readers at that time.
 The first collection of their translations, The Old Country, appeared in June 1946.
-After the death of Julius, Frances published a translation of Tevye's Daughters, another collection of Aleichem's short stories, as well as his novel Wandering Star.
+After the death of Julius, Frances published a translation of another collection of Aleichem's short stories entitled Tevye's Daughters, as well as his novel Wandering Star.

 She returned to the University of Minnesota where she received a degree in library science.
 From 1953 to 1973, she worked in the public libraries of Saint Paul and Minneapolis.
 Later writing included The Jews in America for young readers in 1969 and a critical study of Sholom Aleichem in collaboration with her son Joseph.
 She died in Saint Paul in 1996.